evilsoft/crocks/README.md

 * Crocks (`crocks/crocks`): These are the ADTs that this library is centered around.
 They are all Functor based Data Types that provide different computational contexts for working in a more declarative, functional flow.
 For the most part, a majority of the other bits in `crocks` exist to server these ADTs.

 * Monoids (`crocks/monoids`): These helpful ADTs are in a class of their own, not really Functors in their own right (although some can be), they are still very useful in our everyday programming needs.
-Every need to Sum a list of Numbers or mix a mess of objects together?
+Ever need to Sum a list of Numbers or mix a mess of objects together?
 This is were you will find the ADTs you need to do that.

 * Combinators (`crocks/combinators`): A collection of functions that are used for working with other functions.
 These do things like compose (2) functions together, or flip arguments on a function.
 They typically either take a function, return a function or a bit a both.
 These are considered the glue that holds the mighty house of `Crocks` together and a valuable aid in writing reusable code.